 In the resus room decisions are often time critical and information light such that we cannot apply a simple rule as to what is good and what is bad.
 Similarly, who can judge success?
 Only those who understand our systems, our aims and what the difference between process and outcome is.
 That’s where Peer Review comes in.
 As a tool it is a way of gaining insight into how you really perform in the real world.

-This talk explores the why, the when and gives tips on the how you can maximise the power of peer review in your clinical and education practice.
+This talk explores the why, the when and gives tips on the how you can maximise the Power of Peer Feedback in Medicine.

 I’m a Professor of Emergency Medicine from Manchester, England working in both adult and paediatric trauma centres.
 In MedEd I have manhy hats.
 I’m editor in chief on the St EmlynÄôs blog and podcast, co-founder of BestBets, St.Emlyns and the MSc in emergency medicine at Manchester Metropolitan University and am an Associate Editor for the Emergency Medicine Journal.
 My research interests include diagnostics, MedEd, Major incidents & Evidence based Emergency Medicine.
 Talk to me about anything above, or cycling, or travel, or food or my family.
 After SMACC I’m travelling round Vietnam and Cambodia with Fiona (Prof. and Ophthalmologist in Manchester) and my two teenage girls.